lgaida/mediumish-gohugo-theme/README.md

 [params]
   logo = "/images/icon.png"
-  description ="the clean blog!"
+  description ="the clean blog!" mailchimp = "you can provide a mailchimp-link here, see below" mailprotect = "you can provide a protector-name here, see below"
 ```
 `logo`: is displayed in titlebar and alertbar
 `description`: is displayed under title
+`mailchimp` and `mailprotect`:

 HIER SCREENSHOTS REIN

 ### Author Params